apereo/cas/docs/cas-server-documentation/protocol/WS-Federation-Protocol.md

 ## Realms

 At this point, by default security token service's endpoint operate using a single realm configuration.
 Thogh you can change realm properties, in general it's recommend that you stick with the defaults provided.
 Support for multiple realms at this point is not present.
-Realms are extracted and retrieved from the `CN` of the SAML assertion's certificate that was used to sign the token.
-If a mismatch is found, the authentication flow will likely fail unless additional configuration is put into place to configure relationships and/or identity mapping across multiple realms.

 ## Register Clients